Documentation: PATHWISE

 • What is the demand for federal AI jobs in the Washington-Arlington-Alexandria CBSA region?
 Where are other regional hotspots for federal AI jobs?

 • Which educational institutions in California are producing the most cybersecurity graduates?
-And are the number of graduates consistent across different educational levels?
+And are the number of graduates consistent across different educational levels ?

 • Drawing firm conclusions about the emerging technology workforce solely based on PATHWISE: While PATHWISE helps in exploring the technology ecosystem, it cannot explain why certain regions exhibit specific trends.
 These trends may depend on factors beyond workforce and education, such as access to funding, or policy initiatives.

-• Comparing supply shares with total population estimates: Our calculations for the share of emerging technology employee profiles are based on the total number of employed individuals in a region.
+• Comparing employment shares with total population estimates: Our calculations for the share of emerging technology employee profiles are based on the total number of employed individuals in a region.
 These aren’t directly comparable to the total population metrics for the region.

 Sources and Methodology: